roman-yagodin/roman-yagodin.github.io/_posts/2019-11-12-arcanum-proton.md

 ## Proton and Steam Play

 [Proton][] is compatibility tool for [Steam Play][] based mainly on *Wine* plus some other components like *DXVK*.
 It allows you to install and run Windows games via Steam client on "unsupported" platforms - almost like a native games.
-While you still can install any game from your Steam library on Linux with [steamcmd][], and then use *Wine*, *Winetricks* or e.g. [PlayOnLinux][] to run it, the *Proton* provides very refreshing and more straightforward alternavite.
+While you still can install any game from your Steam library on Linux with [steamcmd][], and then use *Wine*, *Winetricks* or e.g. [PlayOnLinux][] to run it, the *Proton* provides very refreshing and more straightforward alternative.

 The *Proton* doesn't looks very mature for the moment, but it contantly improves.
 User reports about various games are gathered in the [ProtonDB][] (its like the [WineHQ][] is for *Wine*), there you can find useful tips on how to setup your favorite game or which quirks to expect from it.
 You can also find the growing list of [whitelisted][] games there.